Bernard Preston

 Processing of foods by manufacturers is a serious business and a subject that Bernard Preston speaks about passionately.
 Nowhere is it more typically seen than in these orange juice facts.

 After taking a wonderful food like an orange, processing it, then manufacturers sell us what is nothing more than junk masquerading as something vitally good.
-An electric press, used without the filter, to squeeze your own citrus is a basic for every family; you must include the pulp, and some of the zest too.

 The same could be said for wheat, but purchasing your own grinder is an expensive business.
 But if you are serious about your food, you will consider it if you cannot buy 100 percent wholemeal flour; the upside is that you will never again need to use vitamin E capsules and worry about your homocysteine levels.
 The germ and bran are rich sources of choline and betaine too.